 5.1.3.
 Right to be heard and presence at legal proceedings

-About half of the children in the Council of Europe consultation said they were asked to give their opinion on the legal matter in question at legal proceedings.
+About half of the children in the Council of Europe consultation said they were asked to give their opinion on the legal matter in question in legal proceedings.
 The vast majority of children said that it was important to them that their views be heard.
-Children “overwhelmingly” wish to speak directly to the person responsible for making the decision.
+Children greatly wish to speak directly to the person responsible for making the decision.
 Only 36% of children in the study felt that their views had been taken seriously, however, indicating: “[A] failure to explain to the child the weight attached to his/her views during the process.”
 As noted above, in Scotland the failure to adequately prepare and inform children for their hearings can lead to children being not only ill-positioned to participate, but actually nervous concerning what the hearing is about.
-One girl remarked that it was “my first time at a hearing I thought they were the Police and if I said anything I would get arrested.”
+One girl remarked that it was “my first time at a hearing I thought they were the police and that if I said anything I would get arrested.”

 The Council of Europe highlights that children reported being present about half the time when important legal decisions were being made about them, for example in criminal or family law.
 The children said that proceedings are not conducted in a way that they can understand.
 Research in the Slovak Republic determined that the few children who had been present at proceedings concerning them had been unable to understand what was going on: “They just announced a bunch of paragraph numbers, which I didn’t understand at all and therefore I had no clue what they were talking about.”
 This leaves children with the impression that they were not considered to be important in those proceedings.
 Children in Scottish hearings also say that they feel confused and alienated by the complex language used, which they refer to as “big words” or “posh words”.
 Clearly, greater efforts need to be made so that proceedings are conducted in a way that children can attend, understand what is going on, and feel that their participation is both possible and welcome.